mrrpiano02/my-caffeine-app/README.md

 Currently, this app is controllable exclusively via GUI - however, I would like to publish an applet interface as well.

 ### Installation

+1. Clone this repository using `git clone https://github.com/mrrpiano02/my-caffeine-app.git`
-One can simply download and run the .jar file by navigating to the project directory and using the shell script (`./my-caffeine.sh`) or batch script (`my-caffeine.bat`).
+2. One can run the program by navigating to the project directory and using the shell script (`./my-caffeine.sh`) or batch script (`my-caffeine.bat`).

 ### Compilation
 1. Clone this repository using `git clone https://github.com/mrrpiano02/my-caffeine-app.git`